Sensors

 Generated site and sensor elements:

-<!-- Site definition -->
+<!-- Site definition (converted from fixed link) -->

-<site name="site_r_f_link1_4"
+<site name="site_finger_pad"

 pos="0.025 0.003 0"